-Help Us To Bring Them Joy
+Help Us To CHANGE THEIR WORLD

 If you ever browse the statistics regarding children in the foster care system, be prepared to have your heart broken over and over again.